emmercm/igir/docs/usage/arcade.md

     A game's required ROM files may change between emulator versions.
 This usually occurs when bad ROM dumps are replaced with better dumps.
 Igir cannot magically deal with these ROM differences, and Igir will only write complete ROM sets, so you may see games disappear when re-building.
 You will need to source the differing ROM files in order to keep your full game set.

 A major reason Igir was created was to help disambiguate what it means to build & re-build ROM sets.
-Igir explicitly requires users to choose whether ROM files are copied or moved, so that users know what decision they are making.
+Igir explicitly requires users to choose whether ROM files are copied or moved, so that users know what decision they’re making.
 To "re-build" a ROM set, a user just needs to `igir move` ROMs from an input directory to the same directory specified again as the output.

-Taking the MAME v0.258 set we created above, let's say we want to "downgrade" it to MAME 2003 (v0.78) because an under-powered device requires it.
+Taking the MAME v0.258 set we created above, let's say we want to "downgrade" it to MAME 2003 (v0.78) because an underpowered device requires it.
 The steps would look like this:

 1. **Locate or download the emulator version's DAT.**